Zurplupz/laravel-ehentai-archiver/README.md

 ## About
 This is an exhentai gallery archiver based on Laravel and inspired by [this project](https://github.com/Sn0wCrack/ExHen-Archive).
 I'm working on this to put my Laravel knowledge to the test.

-Right now it can download a gallery zip file, store the gallery metadata, path, and amount of credits.
+Right now it can download a gallery zip file, store the gallery metadata, path, and track amount of credits.

 ## Features
 Top ones are most likely to come sooner.